gireeshbabum/coupon-acceptance-analysis/README.md

 Overall, these findings suggest that various factors such as age, frequency of bar visits, passenger demographics, occupation, marital status, and income level may influence the likelihood of drivers accepting bar coupons./

-Based on the observations below, here are some hypotheses regarding drivers who accepted the CoffeeHouse coupons:
+Based on the analysis, here are some hypotheses regarding drivers who accepted the CoffeeHouse coupons:

 1. Overall Acceptance Rate: Approximately 49.9% of the CoffeeHouse coupons distributed were accepted, indicating a moderate level of acceptance among drivers.